 Sessions are held in-person or remotely via Zoom or by phone.
 Locations are determined between the coach and student.

 I've Already Participated In Coaching But I Have New Goals I Would Like To Work On.
 Can I Sign Up Again?

 Yes!
 We recognize that you may have different goals that you would like to work on.
-Currently, there is no limit on the number of times you can participate in the program.

 No. Wellness coaching is a private resource meaning that information shared will remain private between, you, the student, and your facilitator with the following expectations:

 Disclosure of sexual misconduct-including sexual assault, dating violence, domestic violence, stalking, sexual abuse, and harassment

 Concern of safety to yourself or to another person, including criminal behavior

 Facilitators are not confidential resources on campus.
 On-campus confidential resources include the Center for Counseling & Psychological Services (610-436-2301) and Health Services (610-436-2509).

 Please email firstname.lastname@example.org.
 You may send your questions directly or include your availability for staff to setup a time to answer all of your questions.